 Of course, it doesn’t hurt that now science is claiming that bacon is actually good for you!

-We’ll skip the science for now, my readers can google the health properties of high-fat, low-carb diet if you’re curious, and get on with the star of today’s recipe: Bacon, Cheddar and Broccoli Casserole.
+We’ll skip the science, for now, my readers can google the health properties of a high-fat, low-carb diet if you’re curious, and get on with the star of today’s recipe: Bacon, Cheddar, and Broccoli Casserole.
 Even as I type the name, my stomach is rumbling in appreciation.
 Good thing this recipe is in the lineup for recipe rotation on a regular basis.

 While some people like a lot of dramatic flair in their recipes, I tend to prefer a more simplistic approach.
-After a whirlwind of paying bills, running errands, cleaning house, editing blog posts and a plethora of other not-so-fun adult activities, my energy is often on the low side.
-I just don’t have it in me to sequester myself in the kitchen and whip up a gourmet, 5 course meal for my family.
+After a whirlwind of paying bills, running errands, cleaning the house, editing blog posts, and a plethora of other not-so-fun adult activities, my energy is often on the low side.
+I just don’t have it in me to sequester myself in the kitchen and whip up a gourmet, 5-course meal for my family.

 That being said, this particular casserole recipe is the next best thing: it’s comfort food, which beats out gourmet every day of the week, in my humble opinion anyway.